Summer House (2017 TV series)

 Summer House is an American reality television series that premiered on January 9, 2017, on Bravo.
 The series follows a group of friends who share a summer house in the Hamptons town of Southampton, New York.
 The friends work in the city during the week and travel to the Hamptons on the weekends.

-The first season consisted of original cast members: Kyle Cooke, Cristina Gibson, Lindsay Hubbard, Stephen McGee, Carl Radke, Jaclyn Shuman, Everett Weston, Ashley Wirkus and Lauren Wirkus, with Amanda Batula serving in a recurring capacity.
-The cast for the ninth season includes Batula, Cooke, Hubbard, Radke, Paige DeSorbo, Imrul Hassan, Ciara Miller, Gabby Prescod, Jesse Solomon, West Wilson and Lexi Wood, with Bailee Henderson serving as a "friend of the cast".
+The first season consisted of original cast members: Kyle Cooke, Cristina Gibson, Lindsay Hubbard, Stephen McGee, Carl Radke, Jaclyn Shuman, Everett Weston, Ashley Wirkus and Lauren Wirkus, serving in a recurring capacity.
+The cast for the tenth season includes Batula, Cooke, Hubbard, Radke, Ciara Miller, West Wilson, Jesse Solomon, Mia Calabrese, KJ Dillard, Dara Levitan, Levi Sebree, Bailey Taylor and Ben Waddell.

-The success of the show has resulted in two spin-offs: Winter House and Summer House: Martha's Vineyard.
-A further spin-off, In the City, was announced in September 2025.
-Bravo confirmed the series would star Summer House cast members Batula, Cooke, and Hubbard.
+The success of the show has resulted in three spin-offs: Winter House, Summer House: Martha's Vineyard, and In the City.
+In July 2026, streaming service Hayu announced a Canadian installment of Summer House, the series' first international adaptation, set to premiere in 2027.

 Overview

-Season 1
+2017–2020

 The first season premiered on January 9, 2017.
 Kyle Cooke, Cristina Gibson, Lindsay Hubbard, Stephen McGee, Carl Radke, Jaclyn Shuman, Everett Weston, Ashley Wirkus, and Lauren Wirkus were introduced as cast members.

 The tenth episode of the fifth season of Vanderpump Rules titled "Summer House Rules" served as a cross-over preview to Summer House.
 The transition of the two-hour episode featured Kristen Doute, Katie Maloney, Stassi Schroeder and Scheana heading to New York and visiting the summer house alongside the cast.
-After the Vanderpump Rules cast departed New York, the second half featured primarily on the Summer House cast.
+After the Vanderpump Rules cast departed New York, the second half focused primarily on the Summer House cast.
 The second half of the episode attracted a total of 842,000 viewers.

 The house in the first season is located at 90 Napeague Harbor Road, in Amagansett on the western edge of Montauk.
-Filming took place in private spaces though in the area.
+Filming took place in private spaces in the area.
 Summer House was filmed at Kirk Park Beach throughout July 2016.
 The production company, True Entertainment, recorded scenes at the IGA in Amagansett late June 2016.

 It was announced in April 2017 that the series had been renewed for a second season.
 However, the Town of East Hampton denied permission to shoot at the same house on the Montauk/Napeague line.
 The Town noted that the house could not be used for commercial purposes, violated town codes prohibiting four unrelated people from living in a house, and was not on the town rental registry as required in 2017.

-Season 2

 The second season premiered on January 22, 2018.
 Kyle Cooke, Lindsay Hubbard, Stephen McGee, Carl Radke, and Lauren Wirkus returned from the first season, with Amanda Batula, Amit Neuman, and Danielle Olivera joining the main cast.
 Ashley Wirkus returned in a recurring role.

 The house in the second season is located at 1451 Deerfield Road, Watermill, New York (in Southampton, New York rather than East Hampton in the first season).